bdlm/errors/README.md

 ## Quick start

 See the [documentation](https://pkg.go.dev/github.com/bdlm/errors#pkg-examples) for more examples.
-All exported methods work with any `error` type as well as `nil` values.
+All exported methods work with any `error` type as well as `nil` values, and error instances implement the `Unwrap` and `Is` interfaces as well as the `github.com/bdlm/std/errors` interface.
+In addition, various output formats targeting logging and troubleshooting use cases are built in.

 #### Create an error
 ```go